 - Breathing problems for as little as 11 minutes a night double the risk of death.

 Sleep apnea is a potentially life threatening medical condition that requires diagnosis by a sleep physician.
 Here at Aspen Dental our doctors and team members have received specialized training in order to be able to provide FDA approved mandibular re-positioning devices to patients to help manage their sleep disordered breathing condition.
-Diagnosing sleep apnea has traditionally been an expensive and inconvenient experience.
+Diagnosing sleep apnea in Denver has traditionally been an expensive and inconvenient experience.
 Our office works with the latest home sleep testing technology which you can wear in the comfort of your own bed at home.
 The ARES (Apnea Risk Evaluation System) device collects physiological data and clinical history information which is diagnosed by a board certified sleep physician to determine the presence and severity of your sleep apnea.
-Working in conjunction with the sleep physician and your primary care doctor, Dr. Rossow, Dr. Turner, Dr. Hart and Dr. Noce will fabricate an appliance as ordered by your physicians.
+Working in conjunction with the sleep physician and your primary care doctor, Dr. Rossow, Dr. Turner, and Dr. Noce will fabricate an appliance as ordered by your physicians.

 Take This Quiz to Learn More: